UnearthedArcana/Low_Magic/README.md

       <li> Wand of Polymorph: polymorph into a squirrel 1 round (save vs. wands -2 negates) </li>
       <li> Wand of Cursing: choice of either blind for 2 rounds or silence for 2 rounds (save vs. wands -2 negates either) </li>
       <li> Wand of Spellstriking: choice of either remove combat protections (4th level or lower) or remove spell protections (4th level or lower) (save vs. wands -2 negates either) </li>
-      <li> Wand of Summoning: summon an ogre, hogoblin, dire wolf, or gnoll adjacent to target for 2 rounds (IWD only) </li>
+      <li> Wand of Summoning: summon an ogre, hogoblin, dire wolf, or gnoll adjacent to target for 2 rounds </li>
     </ul>
     </p>
 </div>